Olympus Corporation: Medical and surgical

 Olympus manufactures endoscopic, ultrasound, electrocautery, endotherapy, and cleaning and disinfection equipment.
 The first flexible endoscope in the world was co-developed and manufactured by Olympus in Tokyo.
 In 1987, KeyMed Medical & Industrial Equipment, a British manufacturer was purchased.
 With a comprehensive product range, Olympus accounts for a large share of the world market in gastrointestinal endoscopes.
-It has roughly 70% share of the global market whose estimated valued at US$2.5 billion.
+It has roughly 70% share of the global market which is estimated valued at US$2.5 billion.
 On 28 September 2012, Olympus and Sony announced that the two companies will establish a joint venture—Sony Olympus Medical Solutions Inc—to develop new surgical endoscopes with 4K resolution (or higher) and 3D capability.
 On 16 September 2015, Sony Olympus Medical Solutions Inc announced that their jointly developed 4K surgical endoscopy system would be commercialized and made available for purchase in early October 2015, and would be sold by Olympus under the brand name "VISERA 4K UHD".

 Olympus has acquired the Israeli medical device company Medi-Tate, a move aimed at enhancing its portfolio in the treatment of benign prostatic hyperplasia (BPH).
 The acquisition, finalized in February 2021, strengthens Olympus' position in the urological devices market.

 Medi-Tate specializes in the research, development, manufacturing, and sale of devices designed for minimally invasive treatment of BPH.
 Its flagship product, the iTind, is a temporarily implanted nitinol device that alleviates lower urinary tract symptoms (LUTS) associated with BPH.
 The iTind procedure can be performed by a urologist in various settings, including outpatient hospital facilities, ambulatory surgery centers, or a doctor's office.
 The device works by gradually expanding and applying gentle pressure at three specific points, reshaping the prostatic urethra and the bladder neck to provide symptom relief.

-On 14 September 2022, Sony Olympus Medical Solutions Inc announced that they developed a new model of their 4K surgical endoscopy system, which also allows for Infared imaging and Narrow Band imaging.
+On 14 September 2022, Sony Olympus Medical Solutions Inc announced that it developed a new model of its 4K surgical endoscopy system, which also allows for Infared imaging and Narrow Band imaging.
 This new model was made available for purchase in September 2022 by Olympus in Europe, Middle East, Africa, and parts of Asia, Oceania and Japan under the name "VISERA ELITE III".
 On 15 January 2024, Canon Medical Systems Corporation and Olympus Corporation announced that they reached an agreement to collaborate on a jointly developed Endoscopic Ultrasound System (EUS) that takes advantage of both companies’ experience in endoscopy and sonography.